chrokh/toow-old/labs/bridge-pattern.md

 Begin by defining the source of our video.
 This is where we'll fetch our video content from, be it streaming or local.

-- Define an `ISource` interface with methods to fetch the next audio frame, the next audio-video frame, and the next video frame.
+- Define an `IVideoSource` interface with methods to fetch the next audio frame, the next audio-video frame, and the next video frame.
 Consider using the signatures `Frame NextAudioOnlyFrame()`, `Frame NextVideoOnlyFrame()`, and `Frame NextAudioVideoFrame()`.

 ```{note}
 You might want to introduce an empty class to represent the concept of a `Frame`.